veracity-rumor2020/mEXACT/README.md

 ## Details

-### Details of gDART folder
+### Details of getData.py
- * The main model is kept inside the folder "__gDART__".
-Neural network model is written in "rumour_Transformer.py" which in turn invoke MHA.py where the actual MHA code is residing.
+ * This python script first prepare the data for news text, user comments and news images.
+Next, it invokes build_NeuralNet() function of another script getModel.py to compile our neural network model.
- * Execute "trainTestModel_Fast.py" file inside this folder to initite the program.
+ * Execute "getData.py" file to initite the program.
- * Results and required files will be saved under "repo_Fast" folder.
+ * Required files will be saved under "repo_Fast" folder.
- * Then Execute "resCal.py" file to get the Accuracy and Macro F score.
+ *

 ### Details of gDART∼Src folder
  * This folder contains the variant "__gDART∼Src__" which does not contain source as an input.